 During septoplasty, your nasal septum is repositioned to the middle of your nose.
 This may require your surgeon to cut and remove parts of your nasal septum before reinserting them in the proper position.

 Once a septoplasty is healed, you'll likely find it's easier to breathe.
 Your surgeon can discuss what septoplasty can achieve for you.

 Why it's done

-Having some deviation of the septum is common.
-When a deviated septum is severe, it can block one side of your nose and reduce airflow, causing difficulty breathing through one or both sides of your nose.
+A crooked septum is common.
+But when it's severe, a deviated septum can block one side of your nose and reduce airflow, causing difficulty breathing through one or both sides of your nose.